BUSINESS AND BASIS OF PRESENTATION

 Mortgage Loans Held for Sale and Revenue Recognition

-Mortgage loans held for sale are carried at fair value under the fair value option with changes in fair value recorded in gain on sale of mortgage loans held for sale on the statement of operations.
+Mortgage loans held for sale (“HFS”) are carried at fair value under the fair value option with changes in fair value recorded in gain on sale of mortgage loans held for sale on the consolidated statements of income.
 The fair value of mortgage loans held for sale committed to investors is calculated using observable market information such as the investor commitment, assignment of trade (AOT) or other mandatory delivery commitment prices.
 The Company bases loans committed to Agency investors based on the Agency’s quoted mortgage backed security (MBS) prices.
 The fair value of mortgage loans held for sale not committed to investors is based on quoted best execution secondary market prices.
 If no such quoted price exists, the fair value is determined using quoted prices for a similar asset or assets, such as MBS prices, adjusted for the specific attributes of that loan, which would be used by other market participants.

 Mortgage loans held for sale are considered sold when the Company surrenders control over the financial assets.
 Control is considered to have been surrendered when the transferred assets have been isolated from the Company, beyond the reach of the Company and its creditors; the purchaser obtains the right (free of conditions that constrain it from taking advantage of that right) to pledge or exchange the transferred assets; and the Company does not maintain effective control over the transferred assets through either an agreement that both entitles and obligates the Company to repurchase or redeem the transferred assets before their maturity or the ability to unilaterally cause the holder to return specific assets.
 The Company typically considers the above criteria to have been met upon acceptance and receipt of sales proceeds from the purchaser.